What’s a Comprehensive Dental Exam and Why Do I Need It?

 Older restorations can, and do, breakdown over time.
 Fillings can degrade around the lines where it meets the tooth, and an older crown can lose its cement bond and allow bacteria to seep into that space, causing decay in the base of the tooth.
 Because of the existing filling or crown, it’s not always easy to detect new decay in these areas, and x-rays can’t “see” through the metal in the tooth.
 If you have a lose crown, or feel that a filling has “shifted,” this could be due to a new cavity destroying the tooth around the restoration.
 Shades Creek Dental uses a combination of the previously mentioned intra-oral pictures and blue light fluorescence wand to observe any changes around these areas.

 Tooth pain can keep you from sleeping soundly, eating properly, and will distract you from your usual daily duties.
 If you are curious to see if you have any potential tooth issues, or are looking for a new dental office, Shades Creek Dental would love to be of service to you and your family.
 Mention this blog post when you call and we will schedule your New Patient visit, comprehensive examination, complete x-rays and routine cleaning for only $200!
+Make the call, schedule your first appointment, and then come check out our brand new office in Homewood, conveniently located on the corner of Broadway and Green Springs in front of Broadway Park Condominiums.

 Thank you for reading,